Dinger's Aviation Pages

 The biplane Vickers type 253 G4/31, it employed a geodetic design on the rear fuselage.
 Vickers used government funding for the Type 253 to indirectly finance the development of their Type 246.

 But to say the Wellesley was designed in response to G4/31 ignores the fact that the monoplane design that was to become the Wellesley had a much earlier type number (the 246) than the aircraft Vickers ended up tendering for the role (the Type 253).
-What actually happened was that Vickers jumped at the chance to try out geodetic construction on the fuselage of the type 253 and hence, indirectly, get the government to pay for part of their development of the type 246 "private venture".
+What actually happened was that Vickers jumped at the chance to try out geodetic construction on the fuselage of the type 253 and hence, indirectly, get the government to pay for part of their development of the type 246 "Private Venture".
 By making the fuselage of both designs essentially the same the cost of developing the 246 must have been cut dramatically.
 The Air Ministry were not stupid, they were probably just as keen to see what this new geodetic construction was capable of, getting two prototypes for the price of one.

 What most histories of the Wellesley miss out is that the formative Vickers Type 246 was first tendered for a different specification altogether, P27/32 in 1932.
 This specification was to lead to the Fairey Battle bomber.
-Vicker's tender was by far the most expensive of the seven tenders received by the Air Ministry and it had by far the most protracted lead-time to first delivery of a prototype ( a cost of £16,000 with a lead-time of 20 months compared to £10,500 and a lead-time of 12 months for the Fairey Battle).
+Vicker's tender was by far the most expensive of the seven tenders received by the Air Ministry and it had by far the most protracted lead-time to first delivery of a prototype (a cost of £16,000 with a lead-time of 20 months compared to £10,500 and a lead-time of 12 months for the Fairey Battle).
 This underscores that it was going to be expensive and time-consuming to tool up for the geodetic airframe.²

 Returning for a moment to the "side-show" G4/31 specification.
 No less than 9 prototypes from different companies were evaluated by the RAF and it was not until May 1935 that they came to any conclusions.
-It was not the Vickers Type 253 that won the flying evaluation, but the "Private Venture" Westland PV7 high-wing braced monoplane, with the Vickers biplane coming a close second, this was even though the prototype PV7 was destroyed in a crash during testing.
-However, the Air Ministry then evaluated both designs and decided that the Vickers aircraft was the most cost-effective, ordering a production batch of 150 aircraft.
+It was not the Vickers Type 253 that won the flying evaluation, but the Westland PV7 high-wing braced monoplane, with the Vickers biplane coming a close second, this was even though the prototype PV7 was destroyed in a crash during testing.
+However, the Air Ministry then reevaluated both designs and decided that the Vickers aircraft was the most effective, ordering a production batch of 150 aircraft.
 Meanwhile, this 5-year gap had allowed Vickers and Barnes Wallis to refine the Type 246 design, applying geodetic construction to a monoplane wing, together with retracting undercarriage and flaps, to build their type 246 prototype.

 The Westland PV7, winner of the fly-off trials for G4/31, it was rejected in favour of the Vickers Type 253.
 The lessons learnt by Westland helped then develop the Lysander.

-Having already ordered the Type 253 biplane the Air Ministry was faced with a problem when along came Vickers with their new geodetic Type 246 monoplane and demonstrated its amazing performance.
+Having already ordered the Type 253 biplane, the Air Ministry was faced with a problem when along came Vickers with their new geodetic Type 246 monoplane and demonstrated its amazing performance.
 Of course, between 1930 and 1935 world affairs had changed considerably.
 Colonial policing was no longer the top priority, rather it was the threat of German rearmament and a full-blown European war that was concentrating minds.
 So the Air Ministry seized on this new wonder monoplane and wrote a new specification around it (22/35).
 Vickers did not have the factory capacity to produce both the Type 253 and the Type 246, so they were happy to have the order for 150 examples of the type 253 biplane cancelled, to be replaced by an order for 96 of the new monoplanes, confident that more orders for it would follow.

 Refinements- The Type 281 and onto the Type 287